Skip to Content Facebook Feature Image

 Injured men receive treatment at a hospital in Quetta, Pakistan, Friday, Oct.
 11, 2024, following Thursday attack by gunmen in Balochistan province.
 (AP Photo/Arshad Butt)

-Most of the casualties were from Pashtun-speaking areas of Balochistan.
+Most of the casualties were from Pashto-speaking areas of Balochistan.
 Three of the dead and four of the wounded were Afghan.
 Angered over the violence, local shop owners pulled their shutters down to observe a daylong strike against the killings.

 No group claimed immediate responsibility for the attack, but suspicion is likely to fall on the outlawed Baloch Liberation Army, which targets civilians and security forces.

-The group launched multiple attacks in August that killed more than 50.
+The BLA launched multiple attacks in August that killed more than 50.
 They included 23 people, mostly from eastern Punjab province, who were fatally shot after being taken from buses, vehicles and trucks in Musakhail district in Balochistan.
 Authorities responded by killing 21 insurgents in the province.

 Prime Minister Shehbaz Sharif expressed his deep sorrow over the coal mine killings and vowed to eliminate terrorism.